August 18, 2017

-We continue to roll on our MAJOR UPGRADE - i.e., improving the Subject Area Project and adding our Bypasses section and extensive Curriculum Gazetteer - continues to roll!
-As you can see from our Progress Report, we've finished the Indices for Numerical Names, A, B, Q, and X, meaning that the upgrade is about 12% done!
-And, though we obviously have a long way to go, we hope we can maintain a steady pace so that we can launch the amazing improvements in just a couple of months.
+We continue to roll on our MAJOR UPGRADE - i.e., improving the Subject Area Project and adding our Bypasses section and extensive Curriculum Gazetteer!
+As you can see from our Progress Report, we've finished the indices for: Numerical Names, A, B, C, D, U, Q, and X ... meaning that the upgrade is now 25% done!
+We obviously have a long way to go, but our progress is steady.
 Check back often for more updates!

 Gazetteer is an old-fashioned word for a geographical directory used in conjunction with a map or atlas.
 The concept originated in first-century China and has since been used in many contexts.
 For example, a world gazetteer "usually consist[s] of an alphabetical listing of countries, with pertinent statistics for each one, [and]...information on individual cities, towns, villages, and other settlements of varying sizes."
 Short-form, descriptive, and thematic gazetteers of one sort or another also exist.

 With that and our "roadmap theme" in mind, we're borrowing the term to create a comprehensive CURRICULUM GAZETTEER for home-educating parents.
 Our gazetteer is The Homeschool Resource Roadmap's piéce de résistance, as it will individually list every homeschool-related resource of which we're aware - more than 3,000 so far - providing descriptive information for each one.
 It will combine in one place for each resource the data included in our Common Core, Subject Area, and Bypasses projects, along with additional summative information in an easy-to-read format like this:

 |Common Core Position(s)|